billstclair/elm-dynamodb/README.md

 [![elm-package](https://img.shields.io/badge/elm-1.0.0-blue.svg)](http://package.elm-lang.org/packages/billstclair/elm-dynamodb/latest)

 A pure-Elm client for the [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) NoSQL database service.
-It targets a subset of the entire service API.
+It targets a subset of the service API.
+Use `DynamoDB.makeRequest` to add more.

 # Example